Figgy’s story — successful SARDS treatment

 Ida, Figgy’s owner, tells his story below.
 Some additional comments from me are in parenthesis.

-Figgy was diagnosed with SARD in June 2016.
+Hi Caroline, Figgy was diagnosed with SARD in June 2016.
 I have the flatlined ERG to prove it.
 My regular vet sent me to an ophthalmologist who poo-pooed any kind of treatment but I was prepared (sort of) after going online, finding and talking to you.
-I insisted she read the material and do something accordingly but she was only willing to try a course of Doxicycline and Prednisone.
+I insisted she read your materials and do something accordingly but she was only willing to try a course of Doxicycline and Prednisone.

 After about 6 weeks Figgy seemed to have regained his vision, but I was afraid he might lose it again if not kept on continuing treatment.
 I contacted you again and this time Figgy went on to the treatment plan in YOUR book, thanks to a holistic vet who was willing to prescribe the meds for me.